 The definitive treatment for marrow disease associated with inherited bone marrow failure syndromes is hematopoietic stem cell transplant (HSCT).
 Immunosuppressive therapy plays no role.
 Gene cell therapy may promise a cure in the future.

 Before undergoing hematopoietic stem cell transplant, it is important to consider the following: inherited bone marrow failure syndromes are associated with increased mortality using conventional regimens.
 Patients with FA are highly intolerant of radiation therapy and crosslinking agents in conditioning regimens.

-Supportive care includes infection prophylaxis/treatment and transfusions (leukoreduced red blood cells for Hb less than 7 mg/dL or platelets less than 10,000/microliter or less than 50,000/microlitler for active blood loss).
-Avoid blood products from family members because of the risk of alloimmunization increases.
-Monitor for secondary hemochromatosis and if needed, administer iron chelators.
+Supportive care includes infection prophylaxis/treatment and transfusions (leukoreduced red blood cells for Hb less than 7 mg/dL or platelets less than 10,000/microliter or less than 50,000/microliter for active blood loss).
+Avoid blood products from family members because the risk of alloimmunization increases.
+Monitor for secondary hemochromatosis and, if needed, administer iron chelators.
 It is not recommended to use growth factors such as erythropoietin or granulocyte colony-stimulating factors because there are not enough precursor cells to generate satisfactory responses.

 For patients wishing to have children, in vitro fertilization is successful and transplanted cord blood from unaffected offspring shows promise in the treatment of Fanconi anemia.

 Other causes of BMF are acquired.
 The most common forms occur from drugs, chemicals, radiation, viral infections, immune disorders, MDS, PNH, or large granular lymphocytic leukemia.